solmazhaddady/DermPath_LLaMA_VLM/README.md

 - Subjective labeling variability
 - Time-consuming report writing for pathologists

-This project explores how vision–language models can address these challenges.
+This project explores how vision–language models can address these challenges in the context of skin cancer diagnosis and reporting.

 ## Dataset
 https://github.com/solmazhaddady/NMSC-TCIA-Dataset